hamudeshahin/hamudeshahin/README.md

 Full Stack Developer
 ------------------------------------------

 I have experience for 4 years as a full stack developer.
 I do my stuff using MERN Tech.
-Currently i am living in Turkey/Sanliurfa and study there Computer Engineering there.
+Currently i am living in Turkey/Sanliurfa and study  Computer Engineering there.

 * 🌍  I'm based in Turkey
 * 🖥️  See my portfolio at [Hamude shahin](http://hamudeshahin.me)